 Today, I write regularly for the likes of Al Jazeera online and Abu Dhabi’s The National on issues pertaining to the Middle East, Brexit, the Scottish independence debate and other social, political and health topics currently resonating across Scotland, the UK and beyond.
-Recent stories include Israel’s 70th anniversary as a nation-state, the 100th anniversary of the Spanish flu, the fate of EU nationals in the UK after the Brexit vote, a profile of UK prime minister Theresa May and the plight of women across the world suffering from mesh implant complications.
+Recent stories include Israel’s 70th anniversary as a nation-state, the 100th anniversary of the Spanish flu, the fate of EU nationals in the UK after the Brexit vote, a profile of one-time UK prime minister Theresa May and the plight of women across the world suffering from mesh implant complications.

 I have had by-lines in numerous international publications, including BBC online, The Irish Times, The Guardian, The Christian Science Monitor, The Atlanta Journal-Constitution, Glasgow’s The Herald, The Herald on Sunday and the once-published Sunday Herald and various in-flight magazines.